 Known issues in Microsoft Intune

-Use this topic to learn about any known issues in Microsoft Intune.
+Use this article to learn about any known issues in Microsoft Intune.

 If you want to report a bug that isn't listed here, open a support request.

-If you want to request a new feature for Intune, consider filing a report on our Uservoice site.
+If you want to request a new feature for Intune, consider filing a report on Uservoice site.

 Intune legacy PC client features are only available in the Silverlight console